 The good news is you can learn to spot three signs and counteract them with choices that move you toward—not away from—what you really want long-term.
 Do any of these sound familiar?

 “I’m ready for that audition.
 I don’t need to rehearse anymore.
-Sure, I’ll go out for drinks with you.”
+Sure, I’ll hang out with you.”

 While this statement might be true, it might also be an attempt to choose instant gratification over long-term fulfillment.
 Who doesn’t want to feel good?
 When we put a rich piece of chocolate into our mouths, the neurotransmitter dopamine rewards us with a flood of pleasure.
 Who doesn’t want that?
 Of course, we do, but not if it becomes a habit that blocks progress toward our goals.